alexv-anderson/Web-Canvas/README.md

 }
 ```
 - `view` contains properties about the canvas/view
+    - `height` is the height of the canvas element in pixels
+    - `width` is the width of the canvas element in pixels
 - `spriteSources` is a list of sources from which image files can be found
   - `baseURL` is the URL of the source
   - `sheets` is a list of images which contain multiple sprites